- Mr Nathanael Mannone

 After my BA in International Studies at Towson University (2009), I completed my MA in Middle East Studies at the American University in Cairo while enjoying the Ryoichi Sasakawa Young Leaders Fellowship (2012).
 My research focused on the intersection of music, activism, and the international news media during the January 14 Revolution in Tunisia.
 After graduating, I traveled back to Tunisia on a research grant and spent the summer investigating political humour.
 I came to SOAS in order to build upon my expertise in various fields of Tunisian cultural production, patterns of cultural consumption, as well as the state’s role in, and reactions to, changes within cultural markets.

-Analyzing works of music, cinema and everyday forms of humour, this thesis examines the role of cultural production in the lead-up to the 14th January Revolution in Tunisia.
-Additionally, I focus on the state’s multifaceted apparatuses aimed at mitigating the threat that it identified within the aforementioned cultural products, as well as how artists and producers utilized those (social, legal, and political) structures to a multitude of ends.
+Analyzing works of music, cinema, and everyday forms of humour, this thesis incorporates research from 2011-2015, in order to examine the role of cultural production prior to the 14th January Revolution in Tunisia and after.
+Additionally, this research focuses on the state’s multifaceted apparatuses aimed at mitigating the threat that it identified within cultural products, as well as how artists and producers utilized those (social, legal, and political) structures to a multitude of ends.
+Various ministries and departments not only punished political dissidents but also rewarded those who would refrain from dissenting discourses while appropriating and supporting those that served Ben Ali’s interests.
+This thesis focuses on the Ministry of Culture as viewed by Tunisia’s artistic community as well as how cultural figures may have both suffered and benefited (often simultaneously) from the Ministry’s programs and policies.